omahs/docs-6/docs/contracts/lido.md

 ```

 :::note
 Will be upgraded to an actual implementation when withdrawals are enabled (Phase 1.5 or 2 of Eth2 launch, likely late 2021 or 2022).
-At the moment withdrawals are not possible in the beacon chain and there's no workaround
+At the moment withdrawals are not possible in the beacon chain and there's no workaround.
 :::

 #### Parameters